NSCSS / Club 90 information and update

 of the virus and to keep the public safe.
 The health emergency

-restricts public gatherings to less than 5 people, restricts
+restricts public gatherings to 10 people, restricts

 activities and promotes social distancing to help reduce the chance of